-.
+The PCC Rule needs to be extended to include an indication that LLC is required for the SDF.

-c) The PGW-C needs to react to either the new PCRF-PCEF indication (above), or, to the activation of e.g. QCI 80; re-enquire to its DNS; and subsequently, relocate the S/PGW-U.
+c) The PGW-C needs to react to the new PCRF-PCEF indication (above), re-enquire to its DNS or use local configuration; and subsequently, potentially trigger a new PDN Connection Establishment to select a different S/PGW-U. The PGW-C needs to take into account the IP-CAN session indication “LLC required” set as input for PGW-U selection.

 d) In order to return the UE's S/PGW-U to a central location, traffic detection functionality is needed at the 'low latency' S/PGW-U location.
 This could be a standalone TDF or implemented within the PCEF of the S/PGW-U.

-e) The PGW-C also needs to store the information that the S/PGW-U may be relocated back to a more central location, and utilize e.g. S/PGW-U load information to decide when to perform this movement back.
+e) The PGW-C also needs to store the information that the the IP-CAN session indication “LLC required” is not set and then utilize it as input for PGW-U selection together with e.g. S/PGW-U load information to decide when to perform this movement back.

+f) The PCRF needs to store in the SPR/UDR that LLC was required for the tuple (IMSI, APN)

 6.3.5 Evaluation